EconomyLens.com

 Related

-Domestic demand also increased by 6.5 percent from March last year, with seat occupancy rising correspondingly.
 The closure of the Strait of Hormuz, through which a fifth of global oil normally travels, has sent energy prices soaring.
-Jet fuel prices have skyrocketed, prompting airlines to raise ticket prices quickly.
-“While this has not impacted March traffic or forward bookings to date, it remains to be seen at what point high prices could start to shift passenger behavior,” IATA’s director Willie Walsh stated.
+Jet fuel prices have skyrocketed, and airlines have been quick to raise ticket prices.
+“While this has not impacted March traffic or forward bookings to date, it remains to be seen at what point high prices could start to shift passenger behavior,” IATA’s director Willie Walsh said.

 © 2024 AFP